“To make matters worse, one of the books I need is checked out.”

 You have a big research paper due for school in 2 days, and you're worried that you won't be able to make the deadline.
 You're complaining to one of your classmates who you're working with.
-You've just listed two problems that are making it hard for you to finish your paper.
-Now you say:
+You've just listed two problems that are making it hard for you to finish your paper and conclude by saying this.

 To make matters worse, one of the books I need is checked out.